A01001000/Cognitive-Diversity/README.md

 To ensure AI goes well for humanity, it is imperative to develop scalable oversight so that we may still have sufficient control and methods of evaluation over potentially superintelligent AI.
 One research direction that targets this issue is debate, whereby models argue opposing sides for a judge to decide.
 Ideally, this protocol increases truthfulness.
 However, judges are prone to biases that intelligent debaters may exploit, undermining the entire approach.

 Some researchers suggest capitalizing on the difference in vulnerabilities between human and AI judges by intentionally combining them in juries.
-Voudouris, Witte, & Akata (2026) position Human-AI Complementarity in juries as a solution to judge hacking given the difference in cognitive architecture between humans and AI.
+Voudouris, Witte, & Akata (2026) position Human-AI Complementarity in juries as a solution to judge hacking given their difference in cognitive architecture.
 Combined, their uncorrelated orthogonal blind spots may prevent individual architectural biases from being learned, optimised, and exploited.
 As an extension of that work, this project looks at *cognitive reasoning and strategy* as a specific type of architectural bias and investigates whether its diversity contributes to more robust juries.
 Doing so may help narrow down criteria for the most optimal composition of a jury.

 Specifically, the focus of this project is isolating the blind spots of *causal reasoning against statistical pattern matching*.
 The existence of Theory of Mind in LLMs is currently debated with researchers like Tiehen (2026) arguing that LLMs lack the ability to attribute mental states such as beliefs, intents, desires, emotions, and knowledge to oneself or others as they are not capable of true causal reasoning, instead relying on statistical pattern matching to seemingly mimic this behaviour.
 While this project does not confirm nor deny this position, it forms its core assumption: if pattern matching LLMs are not capable of the type of causal reasoning humans employ, then having both these cognitive strategies represented in a jury may be complementary and thus mitigate judge hacking.